jyoo/jyoo.dev/src/posts/2020-10-27-deploying-static-websites-with-nuxtjs-on-aws-s3-github-actions.md

 -----

-## Configuring AWS S3
+## Configuration

 ### S3
-Here, we assume that we have an AWS account.
-Move to the S3 page, and create a S3 bucket button.
+Here, we assume that we already have an AWS account.
+Move to the S3 page, and create a S3 bucket.
 Note that:
-- The bucket name must be globally unique (i.e. you may not choose your or other's bucket names)
+- The bucket name must be globally unique (i.e. you may not choose your or other's existing bucket names)
 - Turning on versioning, server access logging and other logging is optional.
 You can always turn it on and off later.
   - Versioning, however, cannot be turned off once it is turned on.